-To make concrete plans, you need to know what you're getting into.
-We've compiled 24 Membership site ideas that you can build while you're home, and you can get started right now.
+To make concrete plans, you need to know what you’re getting into.
+We’ve compiled a list of membership site ideas that you can build while you’re home, and you can get started right now.

-The following membership website ideas can fit into many different categories, so you might see some overlapping.
+The following membership site ideas can fit into many different categories, so you might see some overlap.
 That’s okay!
 The important part is finding something you can take away from this article to build your own personalized plan.

-Following are 24 membership sites (ordered in groups) you can start while you're waiting out the quarantine.
+Following are 25 membership sites (ordered in groups) you can explore to get started.

-You could even offer tiered memberships, giving access to some content for lower-paying members and all content for higher tiers.
-MemberPress makes this part easy, so it's really up to you!
+- You can even offer tiered memberships, giving access to some content for lower-paying members and all content for higher tiers.
+MemberPress makes this part easy, so it’s really up to you!

-Content library membership sites are a fantastic way to make money, but they take a lot of time to build and maintain by continually adding fresh content.
-Besides the substantial marketing needed to succeed, content creation can be overwhelming if you're working by yourself.
+Content library membership sites are a fantastic way to make money, but they take a lot of time to build and maintain.
+You have to continually add fresh content.
+Besides the substantial marketing needed to succeed, content creation can be tough if you’re working by yourself.

 If those aspects aren’t deal breakers for you, you can find major ongoing success and an extremely loyal membership base from running a content library.

-Following are some more specific membership site ideas that would be considered content library membership sites.
+Below are two more specific membership site ideas that would be considered content library sites.